Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 \emph{Step 3 -- Post-process}

-The post-process, i.e., error mitigation, is an additional layer of processing on the measurement results aimed at reducing the impact of quantum noise for more accurate results.
-Since this thing is involved in all practical QC programs, we present a unified discussion after introducing other NISQ algorithms.
+The post-process, i.e., error mitigation, is an additional layer of processing measurement results aimed at reducing the impact of quantum noise for more accurate results.
+Since it is involved in all practical QC programs, we present a unified discussion after introducing other NISQ algorithms.

 2) QAOA